Global Approach to Lowering Adverse Cardiac Outcomes Through Improving Contractility in Heart Failure - GALACTIC-HF

 Presented by Dr. John R. Teerlink at the American Heart Association Virtual Scientific Sessions, November 13, 2020.

-Keywords: ACC21, ACC Annual Scientific Session, AHA20, AHA Annual Scientific Sessions, Adrenergic beta-Antagonists, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Cardiac Myosins, Heart Failure, Natriuretic Peptides, Neprilysin, Stroke Volume, Ventricular Dysfunction, Left
+Keywords: ACC21, ACC Annual Scientific Session, AHA20, AHA Annual Scientific Sessions, Adrenergic beta-Antagonists, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Atrial Fibrillation, Blood Pressure, Cardiac Myosins, Heart Failure, Natriuretic Peptides, Neprilysin, Stroke Volume, Ventricular Dysfunction, Left

 < Back to Listings